List of Iron Chef episodes: 1995

+Kandagawa was the 100th even challenger, when separate appearances count into two.
+This number doesn't take into account the challengers who battled in the 1994 Mr. Iron Chef, Hong Kong, and 1995 World Cup Specials, or the first overtime battle on October 27, 1995, and for both tag-team matches that had been done up to this point, the duo challengers were counted as one.

 The last episode of 1995 covered the first half of 1995 Mr. Iron Chef competition.
 The winner would battle Michiba, who was about to retire as a regular Iron Chef.

 1996

 The first episode of 1996 covered the second half of 1995 Mr. Iron Chef competition.
 This would be Michiba's last battle as a regular Iron Chef.